lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`

 Before finishing this lesson, I want to make a comment on dealing with outliers.
-Often times, you mean read that studies remove outliers.
-The short answer for what to do is... do not remove them... unless the data itself is actually wrong that may happen with data entry errors, outliers contains valuable scientific information.
+Often times, you may read some studies that remove outliers from their data.
+Simply, don't do this... unless the data itself is actually wrong, like for data entry errors.
+Outliers on their own contain valuable scientific information.
 So you need to think about and include them in any analyses that you do.

 ---
 ## Lesson summary